Ameer2000Mzori/Quiz-App/README.md

 # 📖 About This Project <a name="about-project"></a>

-> GitHub Profiles A website built with HTML, SCSS, and TypeScript, utilizing the GitHub API and Axios for seamless data retrieval.
-Linters are employed to maintain clean code.
-Explore the live demo to search for any GitHub user.
+> Quiz-App is a website carefully crafted using HTML, SCSS, and TypeScript.
+Our development process incorporates the use of linters to detect and resolve code errors, ensuring the upkeep of clean and efficient code.
+Take a moment to explore the live demo for a firsthand experience.

 # Sample Of Website <a name="Sample-Of-Website"></a>